Rob Gronkowski Player Prop Bets for NFL Week 17 | Tampa Bay vs. New York 1/2/2022

 Season Stats

-- Gronkowski's stat line this year features 41 grabs for 550 yards and six touchdowns.
-He puts up 36.7 yards per game, and has been targeted 69 times.
+- Gronkowski has racked up 550 yards on 41 receptions with six touchdowns, averaging 36.7 yards per game, on 69 targets.

-- Gronkowski has been the target of 10.7% (69 total) of his team's 642 passing attempts this season.
+- Gronkowski has been the target of 69 of his team's 642 passing attempts this season, or 10.7% of the target share.

-- With 10 targets in the red zone this season, Gronkowski has been on the receiving end of 9.1% of his team's 110 red zone pass attempts.
+- Gronkowski has seen the ball thrown his way 10 times in the red zone this season, 9.1% of his team's 110 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Gronkowski's matchup with the Jets.